Reading and Phonics

 How will my child be taught to read?

 We teach the children phonics straight away in Reception.
 This means that they learn how to ‘read’ the (Phonemes) sounds in words and how those sounds can be written down (Graphemes).
 This is essential for reading, but it also helps children learn to spell well.

 We teach the children simple ways of remembering these sounds and letters.
 Once the children have learnt to blend accurately, they start to read with fluency.
 This is achieved through speedy reading of individual words and repeated reads of their shared reading books.
 'Tricky words' such as 'once' 'said' 'the' are not phonetically decodable and these are taught explicitly as part of the reading session.

 To develop the children's love of stories, we have dedicated story time, across all Key Stages, daily.
 The teachers read to the children, introducing them to a variety of stories, poetry and information books - and authors.
-They acquire new vocabulary through our word aware teaching, which focuses on embedding new words into their autographic memory.
+They acquire new vocabulary through teaching, which focuses on embedding new words into their autographic memory.

 To see our phonics (speed sound) and shared reading sessions in action, please watch the videos below.

 Throughout the curruciulum, teachers encourage children to develop these reading habits:

 - To sound/out segment words that they find difficult to say.